 CEO – Chief Trainer – Captain Michael Beanland*

-Perth Boat School has expanded to include Australian Boat Schools and we run a number of schools around Australia under our RTO which is registered with ASQA, the National Training Regulator.
+iiCAPTAIN is Perth Boat School and includes Australian Boat Schools – we run a number of schools training Skippers Ticket and Coxswain around Australia.
+We are a Registered Training Organisation (RTO#51850) which is registered with ASQA, the National Training Regulator.
 We have been Audited by ASQA (training regulator) as well as by AMSA (the National Regulator of Commercial Vessels, including crew Certification) and we have had PERFECT audits every time.

 We started up the boat school because we saw a need for more “real” training.
 We do more training on boats, on location, in students’ boats and in regional areas, offshore, on islands etc, than anyone else.